Scrib app icon

 An encrypted text editor for Windows — AES-256, rich text, multi-tab, fully offline.
 Source code on GitHub under GPL-3.0.

 Is Google Notes Safe?
-(And Is Samsung Notes Any Better?)
+No — And Samsung Notes Isn't Either (2026)

-4 Best Private Notes Apps for Android in 2026 (No Cloud)
+4 Best Private Notes Apps for Android, Compared (2026)

-Your notes app holds passwords, medical info, and personal thoughts.
-Here's why that data needs encryption — and what to look for.
+Your notes app probably holds passwords, medical info, and personal thoughts in plaintext.
+Here's the real risk — and what AES-256 actually protects.